champa720/material.io/collections/_chapters/reading/nonfiction/lesson-1.md

 To identify claims, look for debatable subjects, or ones that give rise to different points of view.
 Then, ask yourself, **"What does the writer want me to believe or do about this subject?"**

 > A claim is not the same as an opinion.
-An **opinion** is a personal judgement that cannot be proven true.
+An **opinion** is a personal judgment that cannot be proven true.
 It is someone's personal preference, or taste.
 In contrast a **claim**, can be proven true or likely to be true based on available evidence

 | Opinion | Claim |
 |:-|:-|